EU MDR Notified Bodies

 Before the enactment of the EU MDR there were around 96 certified Notified Bodies who were able to perform conformity assessments under the Medical Device Directive MDD 93/42/EC.
 Because the MDR requires that all Notified Bodies designated under MDR undergo a fresh assessment, there has been a marked reduction in overall notified body capacity.
 Some Notified Bodies have chosen not to pursue accreditation against the MDR, while others have been delayed in gaining approval as MDR certified.

-Current statistics show that there are 13 MDR certified Notified Bodies fully approved under the MDR.
-A further 12 have their applications currently pending.
+As of April 2021, current statistics show that there are 19 MDR certified Notified Bodies fully approved under the MDR.

 What specific tasks do Notified Bodies perform when assessing a medical device submission?